Background: The Importance of Child Care

-Prior to the coronavirus pandemic (COVID-19), Alaska’s early childhood education system was fragile.
-Access to high-quality child care has been getting more difficult for Alaska’s families, especially for infant and toddler care.
-Additionally, the cost of providing care exceeds the price families can afford to pay (an average cost of $1,000/month).
+Alaska’s early childhood education system was fragile before COVID-19, and is now at-risk of collapse.
+Access to high-quality child care is difficult for Alaska’s families, especially for infant and toddler care.
+The cost of care (an average cost of $1,000/month) exceeds what families can afford to pay.
 Child care businesses have high operating costs, tight revenues, and slim margins, even though early educators are paid near-poverty wages (an average of $12/hour).
 Low child-to-staff ratios means the work is labor intensive which drives the cost of quality care up.

 Despite its fragility, the system’s economic and social impact is significant.
-Alaska’s early childhood education system generates over a half a billion dollars of economic activity annually.
-It accounts for more than 500 licensed/regulated businesses, 7,000 jobs in the system, and allows 52,000 Alaskans (1 in every 6 resident workers) to participate in the workforce.
+In 2020, research showed Alaska’s early childhood education system generated over a half a billion dollars of economic activity annually.
+The sector accounted for more than 500 licensed/regulated businesses, 7,000 jobs in the system, and allowed 52,000 Alaskans (1 in every 6 resident workers) to participate in the workforce.

 - empowering parents as consumers and advocates;